fxgst/RLGridSnake/README.md

 ## Usage

 Run `./run` and then open `snakeUI.html`, select the `policy.txt` file and watch the snake eating apples.
-The snake will not learn live, it just acts according its learned policy.
+The snake will not learn live, it just acts according to the learned policy.
 If the snake is stuck or leaves the board too often, you can adjust the parameters of the learning process in `Utils.hpp`.

 [book_link]: http://incompleteideas.net/book/the-book-2nd.html